krishnadesai66/ebaymarketplace/README.md

 # ebaymarketplace

 <h2>ABOUT: </h2>
-This project is a recreation of eBay marketplace where website users can log in as users to buy/sell, customers representatives, and admin.
+This project is a recreation of eBay marketplace where website users can log in as users to buy/sell, customer representatives, or website administrators.
 This functional application links a back-end database management system with an interactive UI for the users of the marketplace.

 <h2>BUILT WITH: </h2>
 Java Server Pages, Apache Tomcat,